 Roadmap and flexibility

-2017 reminded us that natural disasters should not be left out of the equation of risk and, more importantly, worst case scenarios do happen.
-It is during these times that organizations must become resourceful and leverage all available resources to resolve a crisis.
-As we approach the 2018 hurricane season, organizations can utilize the following information to understand how to prepare, respond to and, ultimately, effectively recover from such a disaster.
+As we approach hurricane season, organizations can utilize the following information to understand how to prepare, respond to and, ultimately, effectively recover from a natural disaster.

 Have a plan.
 The aviation industry has a fitting saying: “Plan the flight and fly the plan.”
 Having a plan seems intuitive for most security professionals, but we see that organizations are often ill-prepared from the start due to a lack of planning.
-Having a crisis management plan allows organizations to consider a wide range of potential crises, devise a strategy to appropriately and proportionately respond, and ultimately recover as quickly as possible with the least amount of operational downtime.
+Having a crisis management plan allows organizations to consider a wide range of potential crises, devise a strategy to respond appropriately and proportionately, and ultimately recover as quickly as possible with the least amount of operational downtime.
+It is important to align these plans with existing crisis management and business continuity structures already in place.

-Control Risks assisted many clients during the 2017 hurricane season and it was clear that most organizations (both big and small) either did not have a plan or had an outline of a plan somewhere collecting dust.
-Many of these organizations had not spent much time thinking about how to manage a natural disaster crisis even though some of their key operations where in remote islands that were prone to tropical storms.
+Control Risks has assisted many clients through past hurricane seasons and it was clear that most organizations (both big and small) either did not have a plan or had an outline of a plan somewhere collecting dust.
+Many of these organizations had not spent much time thinking about how to manage a natural disaster crisis even though some of their key operations were in remote islands that were prone to tropical storms.
 Needless to say, these organizations spent more money and time in trying to manage the crisis and restart their operations than the organizations that had a plan to deal with such a scenario.

 Commit to the cause.
 Understand that resources (financial or otherwise) need to be committed to this effort.
 Natural disaster readiness, response and recovery are costly endeavors.
 The costs of developing a plan and associated training, hiring external consultancies or security providers, or transferring some of the risk to an insurance company, are all examples of financial considerations that organizations might face when looking to mitigate risk from natural disaster.